Alejogb1/job-board/blog-data/what-causes-type-errors-during-catboost-training.md

 id: "what-causes-type-errors-during-catboost-training"
 ---

-Alright, let's dive into type errors during CatBoost training.
+, let's dive into type errors during CatBoost training.
 I've spent quite a bit of time debugging these over the years, and they can be surprisingly nuanced.
 The short answer is data type mismatches between what CatBoost expects and what it receives, but that's only the tip of the iceberg.
 Let me break this down with a focus on the specific pitfalls I've encountered.

 In my experience, these errors generally stem from three primary sources: incorrect feature types specified during initialization, data type inconsistencies within your input dataframe, and occasionally, issues within how CatBoost handles categorical features when they’re provided inconsistently.
 Think of CatBoost as having a well-defined “contract” for the types of data it's willing to ingest.
 If anything deviates from that agreement, you’re going to run into issues.